The aim of the course is to

 - understand and apply in practice the general rules of appropriate data management in accordance with responsible conduct of research

-In the first three days, there will be lectures and exercises (full days).
+In the first three days, there will be lectures and exercises (full days) with frequent assignments related to the participant's own project.
 The following 3 weeks participants (individually) work with their own project and prepare a course report (Data management plan of your PhD project).
 The students will correct and comment on each other's course reports.
 By the end of the third week the report is handed-in.
 Finally, each participant presents the report at a seminar day (mandatory) and the students will be opponent to each other.

 The course is free of charge for PhD students enrolled in Universities that have joined the "Open market agreement".

-For other participants there is a course fee of DKK 5,294.
+For other participants there is a course fee of DKK5,688.85.